 But making the difficult decision not to go on holiday, or to stick with that older computer, really can.

-And moreso than those isolated decisions, it is the general mindset and approach to money that will help you to build healthier habits and get out of debt!
+And apart from those isolated decisions, it is the general mindset and approach to money that will help you to build healthier habits and get out of debt!

 Eventually, you can develop a credit score that will give you access to whatever cashflow you need at great rates and life gets a whole lot less stressful once that happens!